sniclasj/vexillological-vexation/README.md

 - [GitHub Pages](https://github.com/sniclasj/sj-fitness/deployments/activity_log?environment=github-pages) - used to deploy the site.
 - [amiresponsive](http://ami.responsivedesign.is/#) - used for the mockup image.
 - [HTML](https://en.wikipedia.org/wiki/HTML) - used to write the code for the website.
+- [JavaScript] (https://en.wikipedia.org/wiki/JavaScript) - used to write the code for the website.
 - [CSS](https://en.wikipedia.org/wiki/CSS) - used to style the website.
 - [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/download/#bootstrapcdn) - used to create a grid structure for the website.
-- [Font Awesome](https://fontawesome.com/) - used to add icons to the website.
 - [CSS Root Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) - used to represent colours in style.css.

 ## Testing